Rijksdienst voor het Cultureel Erfgoed

 Rijksdienst voor het Cultureel Erfgoed (RCE, Cultural Heritage Agency of the Netherlands) often abbreviated as Cultureel Erfgoed, is a Dutch heritage organisation working for the protection and conservation of National Heritage Sites.
-It is located in Amersfoort, province of Utrecht.
+It is located in Amersfoort within the province of Utrecht.

 Responsibilities

 Cultureel Erfgoed is a department of the Dutch Ministry of Education, Culture and Science.
-Their responsibilities include managing the official list of Rijksmonumenten known as the Monumentenregister, (the storage and restoration of) the National art collection of the Netherlands, the National Archaeological Ship storage and fleet, and Archis, the central archaeological information system.
+Their responsibilities include managing the official list of Rijksmonumenten known as the Monumentenregister, the storage and restoration of the National art collection of the Netherlands, the National Archaeological Ship storage and fleet, and Archis, the central archaeological information system.
 They also subsidize grants in the fields of both movable and immovable cultural heritage.
 The RCE carries out the Dutch law known as the "Monumentenwet 1988" (English: Cultural property law), and wherever registered cultural heritage is threatened, the department takes action, whether by advising the proper authorities, by conducting public campaigns and education programs, or through legal action.

 Registered city or village views considered to be important to the country's heritage (known as Beschermde stads- of dorpsgezichten) are also protected by the Rijksdienst voor Cultureel Erfgoed.